ARA87/Sila2_Denso_RC8_Driver_V1.0/README.md

 TLS Certificate
 The driver uses a TLS certificate for communication between the SiLA 2 client and server, for testing purposes you can use a self signed.
 The server expects cert.pem and key.pem.
 There are two ways to provide them:

-Option A — Provide paths via CLI (recommended) python -m sila_driver.denso_rc8_server --ip-address 0.0.0.0 --port 50052 ^
+Option A — Provide paths via CLI python -m sila_driver.denso_rc8_server --ip-address 0.0.0.0 --port 50052 ^
   -c "C:\path\to\cert.pem" -k "C:\path\to\key.pem"